rails/rails/guides/source/initialization.md

 initialized.
 When `config/application.rb` has finished loading Rails and defined the application namespace, we go back to `config/environment.rb`, where the application is initialized.
-For example, if the application was called `Blog`, here we would find `Blog::Application.initialize!`, which is defined in `rails/application.rb`
+For example, if the application was called `Blog`, here we would find `Rails.application.initialize!`, which is defined in `rails/application.rb`

 ### `railties/lib/rails/application.rb`